midnightntwrk/upload-sarif-github-action/README.md

 ## Usage

-> **Note for Private Repository**: If this action repository is private, you'll need to check it out first before using it.
-See the examples below for the workaround.
+> **Note for Private Repository**: While this repository is private, you must check it out first before using it.
+The composite action internally references the BYOR action, so both need to be available in the workspace.
+See the examples below for the required setup.
 Once the repository is made public, the simpler syntax can be used.

 ### SARIF Upload Action - Basic Example